Topper's Mountain

 The New England wine region in northern New South Wales, extending to the Queensland border, is a distinguished and emerging area in the Australian wine landscape.
-Recognized with Geographical Indication status in 2008, this region has deep historical roots in viticulture, dating back to the early settlers.
+Recognised with Geographical Indication status in 2008, this region has deep historical roots in viticulture, dating back to the early settlers.

 This unique region is characterised by a diverse climate and varied elevation, contributing to the distinct qualities of its wines.
 Many vineyards in New England are located at high altitudes along the Great Dividing Range, while others are found in warmer areas on the western edges of the New England Tablelands.
 This geographical variety results in a range of microclimates, leading to a diverse array of wine styles.